ibm-cloud-docs/containers/cs_storage_block.md

 To add block storage:

-1. Decide if you want to be billed on an hourly or monthly basis.
-By default, you are billed hourly.

-2. Create a configuration file to define your persistent volume claim (PVC) and save the configuration as a `.yaml` file.
+1. Create a configuration file to define your persistent volume claim (PVC) and save the configuration as a `.yaml` file.

     -  **Example for bronze, silver, gold storage classes**:
        The following `.yaml` file creates a claim that is named `mypvc` of the `"ibmc-block-silver"` storage class, billed `"hourly"`, with a gigabyte size of `24Gi`.